Jefferson Poland: Sexual Freedom League

 In 1963, Poland founded the Sexual Freedom League in New York City with Leo Koch.
 He then moved to the San Francisco Bay Area and focused his organizing efforts near the University of California, Berkeley and San Francisco State University.
 Poland founded various chapters, including ones in the East Bay, San Francisco, Berkeley and San Diego.
 However, he did not run these organizations himself; he would found them and then turn them over to others.
 Poland was a graduate student at San Francisco State University.

 Poland, on August 25, 1965, conducted a "Nude Wade-in" he led with Ina Saslow and Shirley Einseidel at Aquatic Park, a public beach in San Francisco.
-This event was reported in the San Francisco Chronicle and Time.
-At least one UPI photo of this event is archived at the Library of Congress.

 Poland, calling himself "Jefferson Fuck Poland", had, in 1966, his name legally changed thereto and identifying as bisexual.
 While at San Francisco State University, Poland with Blair Paltridge, were connected with a magazine called Open Process.
 They were suspended for printing and writing obscene material in the November 14, 1967, issue of the magazine.
+In 1968, Poland signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.
 Poland was a subject and contributor to the underground newspaper the Berkeley Barb.

-In 1968, Poland signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.

-In May 1968, the Diggers theater group held an event they called the "Free City Convention," at the Fillmore West (then known as the Carousel Ballroom) when Poland held a sex orgy.

 Poland, after attempting to attend the Berkeley City Council meeting of September 22, 1970, was arrested and later convicted of disturbing the peace and interfering with a police officer in the line of duty.
 He served 90 days at Santa Rita Rehabilitation Center near Dublin.

 Psychedelic Venus Church

-In 1970, Poland founded the Psychedelic Venus Church (PsyVen or PVC), an offshoot of the Sexual Freedom League, with Mother Boats becoming President.
+In 1970, Poland founded the Psychedelic Venus Church (PsyVen or PVC), an offshoot of the Sexual Freedom League, with Mother Boats becoming president.
 He felt that the leadership of the Sexual Freedom League was becoming too "bourgeois".
-The (entheogenic) sacrament of the Psychedelic Venus Church was marijuana and, after lighting up, at each meeting a woman was chosen to be Venus.
-At the beginning of services, she was placed on an altar, candles were lit on each side of her, and her vulva was smeared with honey.
-Each of the males (and some women if so inclined) at the meeting licked the woman's vulva in order to honor the goddess Venus.
-Then the orgy began in earnest.
-Meetings continued in the San Francisco Bay Area until 1972.
+Each meeting began with smoking marijuana.
+The meetings continued in the San Francisco Bay Area until 1972.
 The Church had 700 members by 1971 but disbanded in 1973.